St Peter’s Breakfast and After School Club

-From the 1st September 2025, our school will be offering breakfast and after school club in our school hall.
+Our school is delighted to offer breakfast and after school club provision in our school hall.

-The breakfast club hours of operation will be from 7.30am until the beginning of the school day.
-School staff in the breakfast club will ensure children are transported safely from the school hall to their own classrooms.
+The breakfast club hours of operation are from 7.30am until the beginning of the school day.
+School staff in the breakfast club ensure children are transported safely from the school hall to their own classrooms.

-The after-school club hours of operation will be from the end of the school day (3.15pm for Nursery children and 3.20pm for children in the main school building) until 6.00pm.
+The after-school club hours of operation are from the end of the school day (3.15pm for Nursery children and 3.20pm for children in the main school building) until 6.00pm.

 Breakfast club: £6 per day